anonaddy/addy.io/source/_articles/aliases/sorting-and-filtering-your-aliases.md

   <img class="shadow max-w-full h-auto" src="/assets/img/help/aliases/sort-filter-mobile.png" alt="Sorting and filtering aliases in the addy.io mobile app" title="Sort and filter on mobile">
 </div>

-## Sorting and filtering aliases on the browser extension
+<h2 id="sorting-and-filtering-aliases-on-the-browser-extension">Sorting and filtering aliases on the browser extension</h2>

 1. Click the addy.io icon in your [browser extension](/help/installing-the-browser-extension/) to open the alias list.
 2. Use the **search** box to find an alias by address or description.